End Correction at a Flue Pipe Mouth

 Because this graph and formula is based on the total length T, the end correction becomes negative at sufficiently large H. |

-most obvious difference against the previous 360 degree mouth is that
+obvious difference against the previous 360 degree mouth

 the coefficient for the |